Lianghaha/CSC207-Final-Project/README.md

 # CSC207-Project

-1. Leaning objective of the project.
+1. Learning objective of the project.

     The learning objective of this project is to utilize the design concepts and Java knowledge we learned from the course to develop a Java program that solves problems.
-We were only given the demands and requirements of the project, so we had to figure out the boundries and design the stucture of the program by outselives.
-We were also requied to write lot of unittests, work with other people and implement our program in a short amount of time.
+We were only given the demands and requirements of the project, so we had to figure out the boundaries and design the structure of the program by ourselves.
+We were also required to write a lot of unittests, work with other people and implement our program in a short amount of time.
+You can find the UML of the program in "design.pdf".

-    We were required to write unittest and make the test coerage as high as possible.
-We wrote unitest for all methods that can be tested and reached 90%+ coverage.
+    We were required to write unittests and make the test coverage as high as possible.
+We wrote unittests for all methods that can be tested and reached 90%+ coverage.

-    We were required to work in group of four people, so we needed to write organized and readable code that can be easily explained to and shared with others, and we also should be ablt to work on the code that are developed by other people.
+    We were required to work in a group of four people, so we needed to write organized and readable code that can be easily explained to and shared with others, and we also should be able to work on the code that is developed by other people.

     We only had several weeks to design and implement our program while we had other school works to do.
-Thus, Our ability of intense coding and debugging were greatly enhanced by completing this project.
+Thus, Our ability of intense coding and debugging was greatly enhanced by completing this project.

 2. What is the project about?

-    The purpose of this project is to desigin a system that provides computer support to a warehousing company.
+    The purpose of this project is to design a system that provides computer support to a warehousing company.
 This program should be able to track the status of the orders from the customer, provide computer support for warehousing workers and keep track of inventory levels in the warehouse.
-Thus, the program should be able to distinguish different types of inputs(orders from customer, actions from worker) and generate correct outputs(order status, level of inventory, tell workers where to go, what to do......).
-In reality, the program might communicate with workers and customes by receving and sending data through barcode reader or website, but, in this project, the input and output of the system are simplified to lines of texts that are stored in txt files.
+Thus, the program should be able to distinguish different types of inputs(orders from the customer, actions from worker) and generate correct outputs(order status, level of inventory, tell workers where to go, what to do......).
+In reality, the program might communicate with workers and customers by receiving and sending data through barcode reader or website, but, in this project, the input and output of the system are simplified to lines of texts that are stored in txt files.
 This simplification helps us to focus on the processing part of the program.

-3. Program Unit Tests:
+3. UnitTests:

     More than 90% of the code is covered by the tests.
 We've used 2 tools to accomplish it: